ramirezjag00/group-exports-last-autofix/README.md

   You're dealing with thousands of js/ts files with these syntaxes and just want to make things prettier by putting exports at the bottom but there's no autofix from the library yet

 ## Rules to fix
+> for mixed export list + an export default: check `./examples/src/mixedExports*.js` or create your own mixed export syntaxes based off of `Before` section to test

 - [import/exports-last](https://github.com/import-js/eslint-plugin-import/blob/v2.25.3/docs/rules/exports-last.md)
 - [import/no-anonymous-default-export](https://github.com/import-js/eslint-plugin-import/blob/v2.25.3/docs/rules/no-anonymous-default-export.md)
 - [import/group-exports](https://github.com/import-js/eslint-plugin-import/blob/v2.25.3/docs/rules/group-exports.md)